liviaab/backend-crawler/README.md

 ## Routes

-You can also test with `postman` using the URLs `http://localhost:3333/api/v1/courts` `http://localhost:3333/api/v1/processes/<process_number>`
+You can test the routes with `postman` using the URLs

+`http://localhost:3333/api/v1/courts`

+`http://localhost:3333/api/v1/processes/<process_number>`

 Process number examples: